 WilDi isn't the right answer for every pest control ad budget.
 A few honest cases where traditional channels still pencil out:

 If you're running brand campaigns for a national franchise (Orkin, Terminix, Truly Nolen, HomeTeam) across hundreds of metros, broadcast television and billboards deliver scale that GPS-verified delivery can't match yet.
-WilDi's mesh runs neighborhood-deep, not country-wide.
+WilDi delivers nation-wide via Backgrounds and into any Tunnel or Zone the operator places, but per-metro driver density is sized today for hyperlocal saturation, not broadcast TV's mass reach.

 Commercial agriculture, food-processing facilities, federal-facility contracts, and large multi-tenant property portfolios are sold through buyer relationships and RFP processes, not consumer-grade local advertising.
 CPVD doesn't help you reach a regional facilities manager.